karmaniverous/entity-manager/.stan/system/stan.todo.md

 ## Next up (in priority order)

-- Entity Manager: add CF as a phantom generic on EntityManager and update the factory to return EntityManager<…, CF>.
-  - Change: class EntityManager<CC extends BaseConfigMap, CF = unknown>.
-  - Factory: createEntityManager returns EntityManager<CapturedConfigMapFrom<CC, EM>, CC>.
-  - No runtime configLiteral field; CF is type‑only.
 - Entity Client (downstream coordination): update EntityClient to be generic on CF and accept EntityManager<CC, CF>.
 Propagate CF through its type surface.
 - QueryBuilder creation (downstream coordination): change createQueryBuilder to